 Christchurch-born Matthew Metcalfe grew up “really poor” in Canberra, after time in Papua New Guinea.
 The army offered a way to see more of the world (Metcalfe did time in both Australia and New Zealand), although ultimately he "really only saw a lot of the back country of both nations".
 While completing a Commerce and Applied Mathematics degree at Auckland University he grew increasingly interested in film, after taking bit acting parts on stage and screen.

 Plans to join the Royal Australian Navy were permanently bypassed after Metcalfe promised young filmmaker Jesse Warn he'd find a way to get Warn’s script for short film 9 Across on-screen.
-The result was named Best Short at the 1999 NZ Film and TV Awards.
+The result won Warn an award for Best Contribution to a Short at the 1999 NZ Film and TV Awards.
 Metcalfe took five years to pay off the $5000 loan which represented his share of the film's production costs.

 By now Metcalfe was working on shorts and music videos during the day, and surviving via a host of night jobs: waiter, shelf stacker, cinema usher.
 Eager to gain experience, he entered the foyer of radio station bFM and announced he’d make a music video for any band with $1000.
 Metcalfe produced videos for Shihad and Hayley Westenra, and in 2001 produced the Tui Award-winning clip for Che Fu hit Fade Away, which saw the band dressed as Māori Battalion soldiers.

 Metcalfe and Warn parted ways during the extended development of follow-up The Turkmen, which finally hit screens as The Ferryman.
-It was a busy time: alongside developing the script for this “study in fear”, Metcalfe was developing short films, and travelling extensively for a series of television projects, most involving military topics.
-In 2005 he produced the globe-trotting Air Force, a series about the Royal New Zealand Air Force.
+It was a busy time: alongside developing the script for this “study in fear”, Metcalfe was developing shorts, and travelling extensively for a series of television projects, most involving military topics.
+In 2005 he produced globe-trotting series Air Force, about the Royal New Zealand Air Force.
 The following year he appeared on camera alongside his father Frank in one-off documentary Vietnam - My Father’s War.
-The two returned to the country 35 years after Frank had fought there during the Vietnam war.
+The two returned to Vietnam 35 years after Frank had fought there during the Vietnam war.

 Metcalfe was also beginning to direct documentaries, starting in the danger zone of Baghdad.
 Soldiers of Fortune (aka Iraq - Kiwi Guns for Hire) follows private security forces operating in the city.
 He also helped develop feature-length doco Relocated Mountains, which chronicles a Kurdish refugee's trip from New Zealand back to Iraq.